* Preseason Top-100 No. 65 (2020-21)

 * NCAA Elite 90 Winner (2018)

-* Helped anchor one of the nation’s best defenses as FSU only allowed eight goals in 16 games with 11 shutouts.
+* Has helped anchor one of the nation’s best defense as FSU has only allowed six goals through 11 games with eight shutouts.

 * Started in all 20 matches she played in during her third year at Florida State.

 * Missed four games due to competition with the Canadian National Team.

 * Recorded four points off one goal and two assists.